stan5k/lecture-summarizer/README.md

 ## Dataset

 The [ccdv/arxiv-summarization](https://huggingface.co/datasets/ccdv/arxiv-summarization) is a text database with over 200k entries of abstract-article pairs.
+Of that dataset, a randomized subset (5k abstract-article pairs) was used as training data.

 ## Approach